Gentleman (2016 film): Plot

 Meanwhile, David fatally stabs Jai in a warehouse, which is secretly filmed by Vamsi.
-Gautham reaches the spot and promises Jai to save his company from Vamsi and others.
+Before Jai dies, Gautham reaches the spot and promises Jai to save his company from Vamsi and others.
 Gautham then places his clothes and wallet along with Jai's body in his car and pushes it into a lake, making it look like an accident.
 Yashoda helps him with this cover-up, and Gautham begins his new life as Jai.
-However, Vamsi, who has filmed all the events, edits the visuals and blackmails Gautham.
+However, Vamsi, who knows Gautham's true identity and filmed all the events, edits the visuals and blackmails Gautham.
 With Catherine spying on him, Gautham had no option but to remain silent to avoid issues with Vamsi.
-Aishwarya overhears their conversation, and the families mourn Jai's death.
+Gautham also reveals that Vamsi is the one who attempted to murder Catherine with the lorry.
+Aishwarya emerges, having overheard the entire conversation, and the families mourn Jai's death.
 A year later, the families of Jai and Aishwarya attend an award ceremony where Aishwarya is adjudged the best entrepreneur of the year.
 She dedicates the award to the deceased Jai, as Gautham and Catherine watch teary-eyed.